Gunnvant/Self-Paced-Content/python/Stats_Sample_Exam/exam.md

 p_value(pop_mean,sample_mean,sample_stdev,sample_size) ### Reject H0, withdrawls have increased
 ```

 **Q3.Use the `./data/bank_transactions.csv`.
 This has daily data on withdrawl activity at 5 ATMs.
 Compare the average daily withdrawls on Mount Road ATM vs Big Street ATM for year 2015.
-Do you find them to be statistically
+Do you find them to be statistically.
+Use a significance level of 5%
 different?**

 **Solution**